The First Unitarian Buddhist Fellowship is a growing practice community that welcomes people of all faith traditions.

-The fellowship is grounded in personal experience and shared inquiry into Buddhist practice and teachings as we live our church mission to “Listen deeply to others and ourselves, open to wonder and transformation, serve together with love and humility” We offer opportunities for ongoing meditation, retreats, study, and discussion to support mindful engagement into our personal endeavors, the church community and the world.
+The fellowship is grounded in personal experience and shared inquiry into Buddhist practice and teachings as we live our church mission to “Listen deeply to others and ourselves, open to wonder and transformation, serve together with love and humility.”
+We offer opportunities for ongoing meditation, retreats, study, and discussion to support mindful engagement into our personal endeavors, the church community and the world.

-For information, or to become involved, contact any one of the following:
+For information, or to become involved, contact Eleanor Newton or 609-218-1191

-Meditation Classes with Jan Cook
+Meditation Classes with Jan Cook (on Zoom)

-Buddhist Study Groups
+Buddhist Study Groups (on Zoom)